jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 If ALLOW_GAP_CLOSING parameter is set to True, TrackMate will consider if gaps in what is possibly one track should be closed.
 If the number of consecutive frames where a spot is missing is smaller than MAX_FRAME_GAP and if the distance between the last known and new spot location is smaller than GAP_CLOSING_MAX_DISTANCE, the two tracks are interpreted to be one track with some spots missing, otherwise as separarate tracks.

-If we expect that a lectin can release a glycan and immeditialy bind another, a low value of  MAX_FRAME_GAP is required.
+If we expect that a lectin can release a glycan and immediately bind another, a low value of MAX_FRAME_GAP is required.

 The suggested value for MAX_FRAME_GAP is 1 frame and for GAP_CLOSING_MAX_DISTANCE 0.5 micrometerm (which is equal to the expected radius of the spots).

 ### Track Splitting
 Gap splitting concerns the ability for a track to split into two or more tracks during tracking.
-This commonly used in scenarios like Cell division: when a single cell divides into two daughter cells and branching motion (when a particle splits into multiple trajectories).
+This is commonly used in scenarios like Cell division: when a single cell divides into two daughter cells and branching motion (when a particle splits into multiple trajectories).
 For the GlycoPaint application this is not relevant and ALLOW_TRACK_SPLITTING is set to False.

 ### Track Merging
-Track mergings describes the ability for two or more tracks to merge into one during tracking.
+Track merging describes the ability for two or more tracks to merge into one during tracking.
 This occurs in scenarios like cell aggregation (two cells move together and become indistinguishable) or particle collision (two particles collide and continue as one).
 For the GlycoPaint application this is not relevant and ALLOW_TRACK_MERGING is set to False.

 ### GlycoPaint
 The MIN_NR_SPOTS_IN_TRACK parameter is specific for GlycoPaint, and with its default setting of 3, ignores the shortest possible tracks, consisting of only 2 spots, as they are considered imaging noise.